Does Size Really Matter?

 The two most sexually sensitive areas for women are the G-Spot and the clitoris.
 If you didn’t pay attention in high school (or to your girlfriend/s), these areas are well within reach and can be easily aroused.
 The G-Spot is only one-third up inside the vagina barrel, so even smaller men can get to it without problem.

 But as men differ in length, women differ in depth.
 So even if men aren’t able to hit the right spots naturally, there are ways around this.
-There are, for example, condoms that give the illusion of a fuller penis—there are latex or rubber rings as well.
+There are, for example, condoms that give the illusion of a fuller penis—which will give the average guy enough buffer to hit what they need to hit.
 And if you aren’t one for mechanical help, there are always the arts of oral sex or fingering.

 Do yourself and women everywhere a favor and don’t be that guy.
 If you’re going to go at it, then you might as well help make it fun for all parties involved.